pingswept/me30-website/content/logistics/syllabus.md

 ## Office hours

-Regular lab times have ended, but there are extra office hours in Nolop the week of Dec.
-12:

-* Mon., 12/11 - Gabe 1:30-2:30pm, Zosia 5-7pm, Theresa 7-8pm
-* Tue., 12/12 - Anna 12:30-2:30pm, Theresa 3:30-4:30pm, Zosia 5-7pm
-* Wed., 12/13 - Zosia 1-2:30pm
-* Thu., 12/14 - Alexa 10:30-11:30am, Anna 2:30-4:30pm, Antonio 5-7pm
-* Fri.
-12/15 - Rose 12-2pm, Kristen 2-5pm

-As always, please reach out to an instructor if you want to make a separate appointment for help.

-And Brandon's office hours are:
+* Kristen: Fridays 2:15 to 4:15pm, in Nolop

-* Roughly 9 AM to 5 PM in Nolop, unless he's teaching class or in a meeting, or it's a weekend
+* Brandon: Roughly 9 AM to 5 PM in Nolop, unless he's teaching class or in a meeting, or it's a weekend

-You can also get help from ME 30 LA's when they are on shift at Nolop.

-* Rose Kitz: Mondays, 12-3 PM
-* Alexa Watson: Wednesdays, 12-3 PM
-* Gabe Moussa: Wednesdays, 3-6 PM
+As always, please reach out to an LA or an instructor if you want to make a separate appointment for help.

 ## Course description